jessicarush/sphinx-notes/sphinx_template/docs/html/_sources/usage/restructuredtext.rst.txt

 - also hyphens work
 - the list will have the class ``<ul class="simple">``

-  * nested lists must be indented
+  * nested lists must be indented 2 spaces
   * and have a space before and after

 - continuation of the main list